elSomewhere/song_v_agent_4/data/script.md

     - **Mood**: Fearful chaos, intense urgency.

 20. **Shot 20**
-    - **Action/Story Detail**: Close on a mother clutching a child, looking frantically for shelter as the ground shakes from distant explosions.
+    - **Action/Story Detail**: Close on a Mother clutching a child, looking frantically for shelter as the ground shakes from distant explosions.
-    - **Framing/Camera**: Tight medium shot, focusing on the mother’s desperate, tearful expression; child in her arms.
+    - **Framing/Camera**: Tight medium shot, focusing on the Mothers desperate, tearful expression; child in her arms.
     - **Environment/Lighting**: Smoke and cinders swirl, backlit by flickering flames.
     - **Mood**: Heart-wrenching panic, civilian suffering.